Register for Our Implant Informational Open House!Learn More ❯

 Indianapolis Dentistry Clinic is an Oral Surgery Center

-Indianapolis Dentistry, led by Dr. Ted Reese, offers not only traditional oral surgery procedures, tooth extractions, and surgical removal of wisdom teeth, but also offers oral and dental surgery not offered in most oral surgery clinics.
+Indianapolis Dentistry offers not only traditional oral surgery procedures, tooth extractions, and surgical removal of wisdom teeth, but also offers oral and dental surgery not offered in most oral surgery clinics.
 Dr. Reese’s over 25 years of experience will provide you with as uneventful a surgical experience as possible.

 From correct diagnosis of your tooth problem to corresponding treatment, Dr. Reese will help you preserve your teeth and recommend the best treatment option for you.
 Whether you need endodontic surgery or tooth extraction, Dr. Reese and his qualified and able staff will keep you as comfortable as possible.
 Call 317-882-0228 for an appointment.